Differences between Freediving, Skindiving and Snorkeling

 Next is to test the skirt.
 Although it may seem silly, the best way to do this is to test how the mask will fit when you have the snorkel in your mouth (or, in other words, when your facial muscles are activated).
 Since you don’t want to be putting your mouth on the snorkels in the store, it might be a good idea to borrow a friend’s.
 When you’re trying on different masks, you want something that forms tightly to your nose and doesn’t allow any air to escape when you try blowing out through your nose.

 So now that you have your perfect mask, it’s time to consider fins.
-The best model for snorkeling on the market these days are the standard scuba fins or the travel snorkeling fins.
+The best model for snorkeling on the market these days is the standard scuba fins or the travel snorkeling fins.
 The latter are short enough to allow for small, versatile movements around shallow underwater landscapes, and allow for easy maneuverability getting in and out the boat or walking up onto the shore.

 Pro-tips.
 After you’ve purchased the right gear, here are a few extra bits of knowledge that will make snorkeling really enjoyable.